 Trace the last days of Korean royalty at Tumuli Park

-Most of the artifacts were moved the Gyeongju Museum, a few remain scattered along the walls of the tomb for visitors to scope out.
+Most of the artifacts were moved to the Gyeongju Museum.
+A few remain scattered along the walls of the tomb for visitors to scope out though.

 Find Korea at its most mystical Bulguksa Temple

 Dating back to the 6th century during the Shilla period, Bulguksa Temple is one of the country’s most famous landmarks.

-Rarely will you find room to maneuver peacefully through this insanely popular temple complex.
+You’ll rarely find room to maneuver peacefully through this insanely popular temple complex.
 Visit early in the morning before the hordes descend for a more subdued experience.

 Get spiritual at Seokguram Grotto

-The diminutive wooden temple guarding the entrance does little to prepare you for the immensity of what’s within the Seokguram Grotto.
-Inside the main hall a 3.5-metre-high Seokgamoni Buddha dazzles with dozens of guardians keeping watch from above.
+The grotto introduces visitors with a diminutive wooden temple guarding the entrance.
+The temple does little to prepare you for the immensity of what’s within the Seokguram Grotto.
+Inside the main hall, you’ll see a 3.5-metre-high Seokgamoni Buddha.
+It dazzles with dozens of guardians keeping watch from above.

 Where to Stay in Gyeongju